ylxmf2005/LLM-Live2D-Desktop-Assitant/README.md

 - Add a **voice wake-up** feature.
 Elaina enters a sleep mode after a certain period (10s) of inactivity following each conversation chain.
 She can be reactivated using the wake word "Elaina".
 - Add **singing functionality** using [Retrieval-based-Voice-Conversion](https://github.com/RVC-Project/Retrieval-based-Voice-Conversion-WebUI).
 - Add **computer use** function using Claude API.
+- Support **packaging** the frontend as an exe or dmg.

 ### 👀Demo

-The demo video does not reflect the latest version.
+The demo videos don't reflect the latest version.

+The leaked API keys in these videos also don't work.

 https://github.com/user-attachments/assets/030bff1b-63a2-4b43-848b-a0c5b9db6f42